MicrosoftDocs/sql-docs/docs/relational-databases/security/tutorial-getting-started-with-always-encrypted-enclaves.md

 ms.author: jaszymas
 monikerRange: ">= sql-server-ver15 || = sqlallproducts-allversions"
 ---
-# Tutorial: Getting started with Always Encrypted with secure enclaves using SSMS
+# Tutorial: Always Encrypted with secure enclaves using SSMS
 [!INCLUDE [tsql-appliesto-ssver15-xxxx-xxxx-xxx-winonly](../../includes/tsql-appliesto-ssver15-xxxx-xxxx-xxx-winonly.md)]

 This tutorial teaches you how to get started with [Always Encrypted with secure enclaves](encryption/always-encrypted-enclaves.md).
 It will show you: